reecemillsom/http-request-client/README.md

 {"Content-type": "application/x-www-form-urlencoded"}
 ```

+## Fetch request

-Request type fetch has a handleRequest function which returns a promise result or error.
+Request type **fetch** has a handleRequest function which returns a promise result or error.
 This function only has 2 params.

-Params are:
+**Params are:**

-1. Url type string **required**.
+1. **Url type string required**.
 This is the url you want to do a request to.
-2. Options type object.
+2. **Options type object**.
 This is to be able to change type of request e.g. POST, GET or maybe change cache rules etc. To see full list of options visit: <https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch> and look at the init param options.
+By default fetch request does a GET request.

 If using fetch be aware the current support of this function is for more recent browser versions, so use it if your not bothered about supporting older versions.

+## Examples of requests

 To see examples of how to structure each request visit: